narinder9/timeline-block-for-gutenberg/readme.txt

 == Changelog ==

-Upgrade to Version 1.7.5 to enjoy these new features, enhancements, and bug fixes.
+Upgrade to Version 1.7.6 to enjoy these new features, enhancements, and bug fixes.
 Your feedback is invaluable as we continue to refine and improve our plugins.

+= Version 1.7.6 | 21 Nov 2025 =
+- **Fixed:** Timeline Block style not loading issue.

 = Version 1.7.5 | 18 Nov 2025 =
 - **Improved:** Styling for media block Button.